|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 17: To Kunming

-Today we make our way to Kunming, visiting Xinmeng Town en route.
+Today we make our way to Kunming, visiting Xinmeng Town enroute.
 This is the only place in Yunnan where ethnic Mongolians reside, they are the descendants of the Mongolian soldiers that came on an expedition at the beginning of the Yuan Dynasty, over 750-years-ago.
 In that period, China was ruled by Genghis Khan and his horsemen.
-We will walk around the village and learn more about the origins of these people, who were originally horsemen, and became farmers.
-Upon arrival in Kunming we will visit a bird and flower market.
+We walk around the village and learn more about the origins of these people, who were originally horsemen and became farmers.
+Upon arrival in Kunming, we visit a bird and flower market.
 Kunming is famous for its mild climate, beautiful natural scenery, and is nicknamed the City of Eternal Spring.
-Overnight Kunming.
+Dinner and overnight Kunming.

 Day 18: Stone Forest